 According to the studies linked and excerpted below, Green Tea, curcumin and resveratrol all cause apoptosis to bladder cancer cells.
-According to my experience, drinking a cup or two of green tea daily, eating curry for dinner (curcumin) or having a glass of red wine (resveratrol) will not amount to enough of the bladder cancer fighting green tea catechins in you.
+According to my experience, drinking a cup or two of green tea daily, eating curry for dinner (curcumin) or having a glass of red wine (resveratrol) will not amount to enough of the bladder cancer fighting green tea catechins you need to fight bladder cancer.

 Let me explain.
 I underwent cytoxan chemotherapy for my cancer years ago.
 A common side effect of cytoxan is an increased risk of bladder cancer.
 My risk increases slightly every year.
 I underwent cytoxan back in 1995 so my risk of bladder cancer is pretty high by now.